GENS 200/400

 - Students are repeating the course for credit (have taken Track B already).
 Course instructor serves as faculty mentor to develop an alternative curriculum.

 - Step 7.
+This step only applies to Track A students.
 Work with the SDSU faculty mentor to complete the Faculty/Student Contract and submit the completed contract to the course instructor.
 This step may happen concurrent to steps 1-7.

 Once all of the above steps are complete, and the course instructor has provisioned your permission to enroll in the course, international students must complete a final step.

 - Step 8.
+This step only applies to international students.
 Complete the Curricular Practical Training (CPT) Form and send it to the course instructor for their signature.
-The form will be returned to you so that you can submit the completed form to the International Student Center.
+Once signed, you submit the completed form to the International Student Center.
 You may not work at your placement until the CPT Form has been fully processed (please confirm with the International Student Center).

 - The course instructor may ask to meet with you to discuss your placement at any point in this process.
 Failure to respond to requests to meet/discuss may delay your enrollment.